 The title gives most of it away…

-I’m 25 years old and a southerner at heart.
-At home near Southampton, with my Mum and Sister (Nicole) is my favourite place to be.
+I’m a southerner at heart and at home near Southampton, with my Mum and Sister (Nicole) is my favourite place to be.

 For some reason (the most difficult question to answer at interviews) I decided at the end of my GCSEs that I wanted to be a doctor, changed most of my A-levels I’d applied to college to do and embarked on a science journey!
 When I applied to university to study medicine I didn’t mind which university I went to, with medicine you can’t be picky – it’s more a case of where you can get it rather than where you want to go!
 At the end of college I didn’t have a place so took a year out, worked as a physiotherapy and occupational therapy assistant and applied again.
 Luckily on second time applying (I seem to be a second time lucky person – passed my driving test second time) I had 3 offers of places and after considering which course would suit me best chose Newcastle!
 This was a big step for me…time to become a northerner!